Foreign Vehicle Importation - Overview

 - You can keep the car in Mexico as long as you want, regardless of INM status.

-- Mexican drivers can drive your car, without you (or some other expat) being in the car; anyone can drive your car.
+- Mexican drivers can drive your car, without you or another expat being in the car; anyone can drive your car.

 - You must license the car here, and renew your State registration every year.